DDursun/SentimentClassification/README.md

-# README

-## Happy or Sad?
+# Happy or Sad?
 Sentiment Classification using CNNs

 This notebook demonstrates the classification of facial expressions into "happy" or "sad" categories using Convolutional Neural Networks (CNNs).
 The project involves: